* Gary Cohn resignation rumors knocked down

 * Wal-Mart drops after reporting margin fall

-Aug 17 (Reuters) - U.S stocks hit session lows in early afternoon trading on Thursday as investors worried about President Donald Trump's ability to pursue his pro-growth policies.
+Aug 17 (Reuters) - U.S stocks were lower in choppy late morning trading on Thursday as investors worried about President Donald Trump's ability to pursue his pro-growth policies.

 Trump disbanded two business councils on Wednesday after several chief executives quit in protest over his remarks on white nationalists.